My first independent scholarly work is published!

 …And it is published in Time & Society, one of my favourite peer-reviewed journals!
 What is the article about, then?

-The study is inspired by my earlier work on migration and asylum-seeking as contexts of waiting and being out of time as opposed to following normative and “right” timings.
+The study is written from a temporal point of view, thus, it is inspired by my earlier work on migration and asylum-seeking as contexts of waiting and being out of time as opposed to following normative and “right” timings.
 Here, however, I use some of these approaches to analyse child welfare practice in Sweden.

 Themes addressed in the article are the absences and limitations of “the social” in terms of perspectives on problems and (social) change – central themes for social work.
 The article discusses how ideas about change are deeply rooted in developmentalist, modernist and neoliberal frameworks and reproduce wider societal and intersecting inequalities.